webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncHook`

-The normal module loader is the function that actually loads all the modules in the module graph (one-by-one).
+The normal module loader is the function that loads all the modules in the module graph (one-by-one).

 Parameters: `loaderContext` `module`